 Alcohol, entertainment and late night refreshment, Licensing Act 2003

-The council's current Statement of Licensing Policy, which includes a cumulative impact zone for the Brick Lane area is published below and came into effect on 1 November 2013.
+The council's current Statement of Licensing Policy, which includes a cumulative impact zone for the Brick Lane area and Bethnal Green area is published below and came into effect on 1 November 2018.

 Premises that require licences